 When critics heard Give Out But Don’t Give Up it wasn’t well received.
 Far from it.
 It received a lukewarm reception at best.
 Many of the critics didn’t like it.
 They weren’t willing to give the album a chance.
 Mostly, that’s because it was so different from Screamadelica.
 There other reason was because it was a return to the pre-Screamadelica sound.

 Before Screamadelica, Primal Scream were good time rock ‘n’ roll band.
 They didn’t apologise for this.
 This was their sound.
 However, that was before Screamadelica.
 Good time rock ‘n’ roll bands, according to critics, cultural commentators and tastemakers, were “so not of the time.”
-On trend was the synthetic sound of house music.
+On trend was house music.
 Sadly, old style rock ‘n’ roll bands were out of fashion.
 So Primal Scream found themselves with an unfashionable album out, one that the critics almost sneered at.
 Despite this, Primal Scream had the last laugh.

 Upon its release, Give Out But Don’t Give Up reached number two in Britain, and was certified gold.
 The lead single Rocks, reached number seven in Britain.
 Then Jailbird reached number twenty-nine in Britain.
 The only disappointment was that the ballad (I’m Gonna) Cry Myself Blind, didn’t fare better than number forty-nine.
 However, Primal Scream had proved their critics wrong.
 The only problem with Give Out But Don’t Give Up was it was the wrong album, at the wrong time.
 If rock had been undergoing a resurgence in popularity, Give Out But Don’t Give Up would’ve been an even bigger success.
 With tracks like Jailbird, Rocks, and Everybody Needs Somebody, Give Out But Don’t Give Up is a hugely underrated album, from Primal Scream.